NLnetLabs/nsd-manual/source/manpages/nsd.conf.rst

         Default is 0 (disabled) when there is a database, and 3600 (1 hour) when database is ``""``.
 The database also commits zone transfer contents.
-You can configure it away from the default by putting the config statement for zone-files-write: after the database: statement in the config file.
+You can configure it away from the default by putting the config statement for zonefiles-write: after the database: statement in the config file.

 rrl-size: <numbuckets>
         This option gives the size of the hashtable.
 Default 1000000.
 More